alearisteguieta/Prompt-Engineering-FinTech-FPF/docs/breakdown_problem_structure.md

 ## Methodology Requirements
 - Strict use of **Financial Prompt Framework (FPF)**.
 - Application of the **Multilayer Prompt Strategy (MPF)**.
-- Exhaustive documentation and modular organization:contentReference[oaicite:13]{index=13}.
+- Exhaustive documentation and modular organization.